adamgunderson/FMOS-LoadAvgCheck-Manager/README.md

 - Designed for FMOS virtual appliance (no root/sudo access required)
 - Script uses explicit `/bin/bash` interpreter to work when executed by backup system (root)
 - Uses absolute paths to work correctly regardless of which user runs the script
+- **Auto-detects execution context**: When run by root (backup system), automatically switches to admin user for `fmos` commands using `su`
+- **Portable design**: Dynamically detects admin username - no hardcoded usernames - works on any FMOS system
 - Uses FMOS native configuration management (`fmos config`)
 - All operations logged for audit purposes (when logging enabled)
 - No system files are modified directly
 - Cronjob runs with admin user privileges
 - **Note on /tmp usage**: The script copies itself to `/tmp` to bypass `/home` noexec restrictions.
 This is necessary for FMOS appliances and is a standard workaround.
-The `/tmp` copy is cleared on reboot and can be recreated with the `sync` command.
+The `/tmp` copy is cleared on reboot and automatically recreated via `@reboot` cronjob.

 ## Support